Storage & Retention of Medical Records

 Patients have the right to request access to their records.
 Ensure that patients know what will happen to the data held about them and that they agree to its processing or disclosure.

-The General Data Protection Regulation (GDPR) and the UK GDPR introduced a duty to report personal data breaches; for example, a loss of data or confidentiality breach should be reported within 72 hours.
+The UK GDPR introduced a duty to report personal data breaches; for example, a loss of data or a confidentiality breach should be reported within 72 hours.
 There may be penalties for personal data breaches.

 Retention of medical records